refgenie/refget/README.md

 ![Run pytests](https://github.com/pepkit/looper/workflows/Run%20pytests/badge.svg)

+User-facing documentation is hosted at [refgenie.org/refget](https://refgenie.org/refget/).

+In this repository you will find:
-The refget package provides a Python interface to both remote and local use of the refget protocol.

-This package provides clients and functions for both refget sequences and refget sequence collections (seqcol).
+1. `/refget`: The `refget` package, which provides a Python interface to both remote and local use of the refget protocol.
+It has clients and functions for both refget sequences and refget sequence collections (seqcol).

-Documentation is hosted at [refgenie.org/refget](https://refgenie.org/refget/).
+2. `/seqcolapi`: Sequence collections API software, a fastAPI wrapper, built on top of the `refget` package.
+It provides a bare-bones Sequence Collections API service.
+3. `/actions`:  GitHub Actions for demo server instance
+4. `/deployment`: Server configurations for demo instances and public deployed instances.
+5. `/test_fasta` and `/test_api`: Dummy data and a compliance test, to test external implementations of the Refget Sequence Collections API.

 ## Testing